A Shortcut to Becoming a Registered Nurse (RN)

 Have no fear!
 The pathways to earning a career as a registered nurse are evolving and there is a shortcut to getting started faster as a registered nurse!

 Earn a certificate as a nursing assistant (CNA) then work as a CNA while attending a CNA to LPN program.
-Many are tailored for working students.
+Many are tailored to working students.
 The CNA program is usually just a couple of months of part-time work and the CNA will earn experience in nursing while earning more money than most college-aged jobs pay.

 CNA's can work in home health, for private homes, in hospitals, and in skilled nursing facilities.

 Next, keep the CNA job and go to LPN school or consider a CNA to RN program is available.

 These are usually full-time programs but the beauty of working in healthcare is the 24/7 hours!
-CNAs can work evenings, after LPN school is out for the day.
+CNAs can work evenings after LPN school is out for the day.
 The program is usually about a year-long, prerequisites vary by school, and the waitlist is usually fairly short.
-LPN careers while important, it is being being emphasized to continue your nursing education in most states;instead use it as a stepping stone to qualify for a LPN to RN program or find a direct BSN program.
+LPN careers while important, it is being emphasized to continue your nursing education in most states; instead, use it as a stepping stone to qualify for an LPN to RN program or find a direct BSN program.

 Once LPN school is completed, work as an LPN while attending an LPN to RN program.
 This is an Associate's Degree in Nursing (ADN).

 These are usually designed for the working nurse and many schools offer evening and weekend classes.
 Online classes may be available but because clinical hours are required by each state these must be fulfilled in-person.
 Some schools may offer online classes with a preceptor to fulfill clinical hours, but in this nurse's opinion, being present in a classroom is important for this year of nursing school.
-The core of nursing is taught the first 2 years.
+The core of nursing is taught in the first 2 years.